 You may notice increased discomfort 3-4 days after the surgical procedure.
 As the tissues begin to heal, they may pull against the sutures and dressing.
 You may choose to take some form of over the counter pain medication one hour prior to your suture removal appointment to minimize tenderness.
 If you are a patient for whom antibiotic pre-medication is required, take the prescribed antibiotics 1 hour prior to your suture removal appointment or as otherwise directed.

-Should you have any questions or concerns during or after regular office hours, please do not hesitate to contact us at Chattanooga Office Phone Number 423-893-0557.
+Should you have any questions or concerns during or after regular office hours, please do not hesitate to contact us at Tennessee Valley Periodontics Phone Number This text is auto-generated, please update within your website settings..
 If it is after hours, leave an emergency message with your name, phone number, and brief description of your issue and your doctor will return your call in a timer manner.